marco-quiroz/Group-Emotion-Detection/Readme.md

   <img src="figures/result.png" alt="data example" width="500"/>
 </div>

+## Implementation in ROS
+- To perform group emotion detection, three files need to be uploaded.
+The first two files are needed to detect faces.
+And the third file contains the weights of the VGGFace pretrained network, this file can be found at this [link](https://drive.google.com/file/d/1r-3oluA833Qg4tn_VGOqM51wGTxoggYg/view?usp=share_link).

 ## Citation
 If you use our code or models in your research, please cite with: